 Digital-ready legislation for automated transmission of data

 Enabler

+20%

+Multiple choice (1 answer possible)

 This item examines whether there are digital-ready policies and legislations in place that mandate a digital and automated delivery of data, information and knowledge by the digital public service (digital-ready legislation).
 Such a mandate defines the specifications of the data, information and knowledge delivered by the digital public service to its end users, resolving any legal barriers that may impact their automated delivery (e.g. in the case of personal / critical data, information and knowledge ).
-This item examines a legal behavioral interoperability capability that enables and facilitates the digital public service to deliver data information and knowledge towards its end users.
+This item examines a legal behavioural interoperability capability that enables and facilitates the digital public service to deliver data information and knowledge towards its end users.
 This item is compliant with the EIRA ABB 'Legislation on Data, Information and Knowledge Exchange'.